vectordotdev/vector/website/content/en/guides/level-up/csv-enrichment-guide.md

 {{< /requirement >}}

-It's important for any organization maintaining an observability pipelines to have flexibility to manipulate their observability data — whether it be appending better context to an event or triggering alerts when there is a potential threat.
+It's important for any organization maintaining observability pipelines to have flexibility to manipulate their observability data — whether it be appending better context to an event or triggering alerts when there is a potential threat.
 A key component that drives that flexibility is enriching your data from different sources.
-Vector now offers initial support for enriching events from external data sources, which is currently powered by a powerful Vector concept, [`enrichment tables`][Enrichment tables].
+Vector now offers initial support for enriching events from external data sources, which is currently powered by a powerful Vector concept, [enrichment tables][Enrichment tables].
 For now, our support for enrichment through external data sources is limited to `csv` files, but we're  looking to add support for more data sources.